nuclia/nuclia.py/docs/10-activity-log.md

 #### REMi scores

-Get the evolution of remi scores of a kb over a period of time
+Retrieve the progression of REMi scores for a knowledge base (KB) over a defined time period, with customizable aggregation intervals.
 ##### CLI Example
 ```bash
 nuclia kb remi get_scores --starting_at=2024-05-01 --to=None --aggregation=day